zlin7/TQA/README.md

 `env.yml` contains the full environment.

 ### Update 4/7/2023
-All my experiments were run by caching down the results and then reading/analyzing them.
+I cached and analyzed the results of all my experiments.
-You need [persist-to-disk](https://pypi.org/project/persist-to-disk/) for this (Feel free to use it in your own research!).
+You'd need [persist-to-disk](https://pypi.org/project/persist-to-disk/) for this (Feel free to use it in your own research!).
-If you don't need this functionality, you can comment out the decorator (`@ptd.persistf`) in `main_experiments.py`.
+If you don't need this feature, you can comment out the decorator (`@ptd.persistf`) in `main_experiments.py`.